planetlabs/planet-client-python/docs/cli/cli-orders.md

 Currently this needs to be done for any 'composite' operation, as STAC output from composites is not yet supported (but is coming).
 You can explicitly add `--stac`, but it is the default, so does not need to be included.
-For more information about Planet's STAC output see the [orders API documentation](https://developers.planet.com/apis/orders/delivery/#stac-metadata).
+For more information about Planet's STAC output see the [Orders API documentation](https://developers.planet.com/apis/orders/delivery/#stac-metadata).

 ### Cloud Delivery